zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

 Events on a GPU are run in the order they are issued to a CUDA stream.
 Because we want the CPU to run ahead of the GPU, we also treat memory allocation and memory freeing as an event that happens in order on a stream.
 This lets us re-use an allocation on the same stream it was just freed on, even if we do not wait for the kernel using that allocation to completely finish before scheduling a kernel that will use the new allocation.
 This works because we know the GPU must finish the kernel with the last use of the old allocation before starting the kernel that uses the new one.

 There are no such ordering guarantees between streams, so extra care has to happen when a tensor `A` is allocated on one stream `creator` but used on another stream `user`.
 In these cases, users have to call `A.record_stream(user)` to let the allocator know about `A`'s use on `user`.
 During `free`, the allocator will only consider the block ready for reuse when all work that has been scheduled up to the point `A` became free on `user` is complete.
-This is done by issuing cross-stream synchronization, so it does not block the CPU:
+This is done by recording an event on the `user` stream and only handing out `A`'s member after that event has elapsed from the perspective of the CPU:

     void free(Block* block) {
         if (<block A has been used on a stream 'user' that it was not 'created' on>) {